-Currently, the employee contribution rate is generally 3% for employees who do not provide notice to their employer of an alternative rate.
-The lowest contribution rate an employee may choose is also 3%.
-The compulsory employer contribution rate is 3%.
-This is the rate an employer must contribute at, providing their employee meets requirements set out in section 101C of the KiwiSaver Act 2006.
-One of these requirements is that an employee is aged 18 to 64.
+The employee contribution rate was generally 3% for employees who did not provide notice to their employer of an alternative rate.
+The lowest contribution rate an employee could choose was also 3%.
+The compulsory employer contribution rate was 3%.
+This was the rate an employer had to contribute at, providing their employee met requirements set out in section 101C of the KiwiSaver Act.
+One of these requirements was that an employee is aged 18 to 64.

-Under current settings, KiwiSaver members are eligible for a government contribution in the form of a tax credit to their KiwiSaver account.
-The government contribution is 50 cents per dollar a member contributes each year, up to a maximum available amount of \$521.43.
-Eligibility for the government contribution is restricted to members aged 18 to 64.
+KiwiSaver members were eligible for a government contribution in the form of a tax credit to their KiwiSaver account.
+The government contribution was 50 cents per dollar a member contributes each year, up to a maximum available amount of \$521.43.
+Eligibility for the government contribution was restricted to members aged 18 to 64.

-The key features of the proposed amendments are:
+The key features of the amendments are:

-- The employee and employer contribution rates would be increased from 3% to 3.5% on 1 April 2026.
-These rates would then be further increased from 3.5% to 4% on 1 April 2028. - Eligibility criteria for the employer contribution would be changed to include those aged 16 and 17 from 1 April 2026. - From 1 February 2026, KiwiSaver members would be able to apply for a temporary rate reduction.
-This would enable them to adopt a contribution rate of 3% on or after 1 April 2026.
-Employers would be able to match this reduced rate when it applies. - Eligibility criteria for the government contribution would be changed to include those aged 16 and 17 from 1 July 2025.

-- Eligibility criteria for the government contribution would be changed to require a KiwiSaver member to have taxable income of \$180,000 or less for the relevant tax year, with effect from the tax credit year beginning on 1 July 2025. - The matching rate for the government contribution would be reduced to 25% of a member's total KiwiSaver contributions for the year, up to a maximum government contribution of \$260.72, with effect from the tax credit year beginning on 1 July 2025.
+- The employee and employer contribution rates increase from 3% to 3.5% on 1 April 2026.
+These rates are then further increased from 3.5% to 4% on 1 April 2028. - Eligibility criteria for the employer contribution includes those aged 16 and 17 from 1 April 2026. - From 1 February 2026, KiwiSaver members can apply for a temporary rate reduction.
+This enables them to adopt a contribution rate of 3% on or after 1 April 2026.
+Employers can match this reduced rate when it applies. - Eligibility criteria for the government contribution includes those aged 16 and 17 from 1 July 2025. - Eligibility criteria for the government contribution requires a KiwiSaver member to have taxable income of \$180,000 or less for the relevant tax year, with effect from the tax credit year beginning on 1 July 2025. - The matching rate for the government contribution reduces to 25% of a member's total KiwiSaver contributions for the year, up to a maximum government contribution of \$260.72, with effect from the tax credit year beginning on 1 July 2025.